-The Internet of Things (IoT) is the blanket term for any device connected to the internet, which, in this day and age, is almost everything.
+The Internet of Things (IoT) is an umbrella term used for any device connected to the internet, which, in this modern world, could mean practically anything.

 What exactly is IoT?